 Ro 5.6-11

-Problem is, this flies in the face of the beliefs of many Christians.
-Because they don’t believe God changes his mind.
+Problem is, these changes in God’s intent flies in the face what many Christians believe.
+Because these folks don’t believe God changes his mind.
 Ever.
 At all.

 The God whose will is set in stone.

-Humans change our minds because there’s plenty we are unaware of.
-We make initial decisions based on partial information.
+Most of the reason we humans change our minds, and frequently, is because there’s plenty we’re wholly unaware of.
+We’re working with partial information, most of the time.
 When we get more info, we change our minds.
 Or—let’s be honest—our emotions change, so our minds change: We don’t wanna follow through with our initial decision; we like another decision better.
 Or we lose our nerve and chicken out.

-Now sovereignty.
-Some Christians imagine God wouldn’t change his mind not just because God’s decision-making process isn’t finite like ours: They imagine God wouldn’t change his mind because God’s in charge and always gets his way.
-Whatever he determines to do, he does.
+Now for sovereignty.
+Many Christians imagine God doesn’t change his mind because he’s in charge.
+It’s not that he has infinite knowledge and can always make the best decisions; it’s that he’s king and he always gets to make the decisions.
+Whatever he wants, he gets; whatever he decrees, is done.
 No force in the universe can stop him.
 Nobody can get him to change his mind.
 If anything, he’ll change our minds; never the other way round.

 And now immutability.
-The idea originates in Greek philosophy, ’cause Aristotle of Athens (384
+This idea actually originates in Greek philosophy.
+Aristotle of Athens (384

 - “I, the L